-"Montreal Industrial Portfolio" means the portfolio composed of 25 industrial properties acquired on August 1, 2013 and located in Montreal along with the 1 industrial property acquired on October 15, 2018.

-"Mountview Manufactured Home Communities" means a 50% interest in a 181 site Manufactured Home Community located in Calgary, Alberta.

-"Multi-Residential" means low-rise and high-rise apartment buildings, townhouses, and manufactured home communities.

-"Net Lease Convenience & Standalone Retail" means food store anchored retail centres, strip retail centres, convenience stores and new format retail centres.

-"NOI" means Net Operating Income as defined herein.

-"Non-Residents" means (i) non-residents of Canada, (ii) partnerships that are not Canadian partnerships or (iii) a combination of non-residents and such partnerships (all within the meaning of the Tax Act).

-"NAV" means the net asset value of an entity and is calculated as the total value of the entity's assets minus the total value of its liabilities, the NAV represents the per share/unit price of the Trust on a specific date or time.

-"Officer" means a senior executive officer of FCPT including the CEO and CFO.

-"Option" means an option to acquire a Trust Unit.

-"Option Plan" means the option plan of the Trust, as amended from time to time.

-"Ottawa Apartment Complex" means 1435 and 1455 Morisset Avenue, Ottawa, Ontario.

-"Partnership Units" means the issued and outstanding limited partner units of FCPLP.

-"Phase I Environmental Audit" means an evaluation of real property for purposes of environmental analysis performed solely on the basis of historical records without invasive sampling or drillings from such property.

-"Plan of Arrangement" means the plan of arrangement implemented pursuant to the Arrangement Agreement.

-"Properties" means the real estate assets owned directly or indirectly by the Trust.

-"Property Management Agreement" means the amended and restated property management agreement between FCPM and FCPT dated August 12, 2021, as amended from time to time.
+- "Montreal Industrial Portfolio" means the portfolio composed of 25 industrial properties acquired on August 1, 2013 and located in Montreal along with the 1 industrial property acquired on October 15, 2018. - "Mountview Manufactured Home Communities" means a 50% interest in a 181 site Manufactured Home Community located in Calgary, Alberta. - "Multi-Residential" means low-rise and high-rise apartment buildings, townhouses, and manufactured home communities. - "Net Lease Convenience & Standalone Retail" means food store anchored retail centres, strip retail centres, convenience stores and new format retail centres. - "NOI" means Net Operating Income as defined herein. - "Non-Residents" means (i) non-residents of Canada, (ii) partnerships that are not Canadian partnerships or (iii) a combination of non-residents and such partnerships (all within the meaning of the Tax Act). - "NAV" means the net asset value of an entity and is calculated as the total value of the entity's assets minus the total value of its liabilities, the NAV represents the per share/unit price of the Trust on a specific date or time. - "Officer" means a senior executive officer of FCPT including the CEO and CFO. - "Option" means an option to acquire a Trust Unit. - "Option Plan" means the option plan of the Trust, as amended from time to time. - "Ottawa Apartment Complex" means 1435 and 1455 Morisset Avenue, Ottawa, Ontario. - "Partnership Units" means the issued and outstanding limited partner units of FCPLP. - "Phase I Environmental Audit" means an evaluation of real property for purposes of environmental analysis performed solely on the basis of historical records without invasive sampling or drillings from such property. - "Plan of Arrangement" means the plan of arrangement implemented pursuant to the Arrangement Agreement. - "Point-Claire Quebec Apartment Complex" means a 100% interest in a multi-residential building comprised of 135 apartment units located Point-Claire, Quebec. - "Properties" means the real estate assets owned directly or indirectly by the Trust. - "Property Management Agreement" means the amended and restated property management agreement between FCPM and FCPT dated August 12, 2021, as amended from time to time.